Prohelion/prohelion.github.io/docs/Profinity/Getting_Started/Profiles.md

 ## Profiles

 A Profile is the core mechanism by which Profinity maintains the configuration of your system.
-Any component that you add to your system becomes associated with the active Profile, with the component parameters being retained after Profinity is shut down.
+Any component that you add to your system becomes associated with the active Profile, and the configuration for each device is retained after Profinity is shut down.
 Profinity keeps track of your Profiles and loads the most recently used one each time you start the tool.<!-- Profiles typically consist of one or more CAN-Ethernet Bridges, which are used to connect to the CAN network as well as any devices that you might be managing. -->

 The `Profile` menu is located in the `ADMIN` tab.